kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 -->
 Yes, It could.
 Since the nodes computational capacity is increased dynamically there might be more pods scheduled on the node.
-This is however be mitigated by maxPods kubelet configuration that limits the number of pods on a node.
+This is however be mitigated by maxPods kubelet configuration that limits the number of pods on a node and the associated Pod Network CIDR.

 ### Troubleshooting